Mile High Five Foundation

 Patrick Seese is an owner and a Managing Director of Integris Partners, a middle-market investment banking firm focused primarily on mergers and acquisitions.
 Prior to this, Mr. Seese was a Managing Director at Headwaters, MB, middle-market investing banking firm, worked in Credit Suisse First Boston’s Mergers and Acquisitions Group in New York, served as Head of Corporate Development for Katy Industries, a publicly traded industrial and consumer products company, and was a CPA, in the audit department of Deloitte & Touche, LLP.
 Mr. Seese is a graduate of the University of Colorado and earned an MBA from The University of Chicago Booth School of Business.
 Mr. Seese currently serves as a Trustee of the ALPS Series Trust based on his business, financial services and accounting experience and he is a Co-Founder of The Mile High Five Foundation.

-Lyle A. Wallace is a Corporate Partner at Baker Hostetler, one of the nation’s largest law firms.
+Lyle A. Wallace is a Corporate Partner at Sherman & Howard, one of Denver’s largest law firms.
 A believer in effecting positive change in the lives of Colorado “at-risk” youth population, Lyle serves on the Board of Denver Urban Scholars in addition to his role with The Mile High Five Foundation, and he has previously served on the Boards of Youth Opportunity Foundation and Denver Active 20-30 Children’s Foundation.

-Ryan is a Colorado native and works for Nighthawk Energy as a Senior Landman/Business Development representative for the company.
+Ryan is a Colorado native and works for Nighthawk Energy as Land Manager/Business Development representative for the company.
 Nighthawk is a Denver based independent oil and gas company with assets in Eastern Colorado.
 Prior to Nighthawk, he worked with TERRACORE as a Landman and Acquisitions/Divestitures representative for the company, focused on upstream oil and gas assets.
 In addition to MH5, Ryan serves on the Board of Advisors for ACE Scholarships and also the Advisory Board for Young Life in Cherry Creek Schools.
-Long before the energy business, he was a ski bum in Jackson Hole and a fly fishing guide, which he continues to do part time with Trout’s Flyfishing based in central Denver, where he currently lives with his wife, two kids and a bulldog.
+Long before the energy business, he was a ski bum in Jackson Hole and a fly fishing guide, which he continues to do part time with Trouts Fly Fishing based in central Denver, where he currently lives with his wife, two kids and a bulldog.

 Alex Hodgkin, CFA